$\texttt{AlgRel.wl}$: Algebraic Relations for the Product of Propagators in Feynman integrals: Reduction of Hypergeometric functions

 and $d$ is the dimension.
 The general result (i.e., Eq. \eqref{npointgen1}) is a $N-1$ summation fold hypergeometric series.
 If one of the masses $m_{1},m_{2} \cdots, m_{N-1}$ vanishes then the function $F^{(N-1)}_{D}$ reduces to $F^{(N-2)}_{D}$, using the following relation

-Using the method presented, $N-1$ masses vanishes; hence the result reduces to $0-$fold series and is just a factor dependent on $m_{i}$.
-To evaluate the result \eqref{npointgen1}, outside its associated ROC, one has to explicitly perform analytic continuation which is difficult to obtain at times for multi-variable hypergeometric functions.
-Thus a reduction of the result to just a mass-dependent constant is helpful when the analytic continuation of the Eq.\eqref{npointgen1} is required.
-Such a result should also be viewed as a reduction formula for the Lauricella $F_{D}^{L}$, obtained using a physical problem \cite{Kniehl:2011ym} which might otherwise be hard to obtain.
+Using the method presented, we can write the $N-$mass integral as a sum of integrals with just one mass, thus $N-1$ masses vanish.
+Then using Eq.\eqref{npointgen1} and \eqref{eq:fdlreduce} we can write each of these integrals as a term dependent only on mass $m_{i}$.
+The whole result can be then expressed as a sum of terms each dependent on some $m_{i}$ .
+To evaluate the result of Eq. \eqref{npointgen1}, outside its associated region of convergence, one has to explicitly perform analytic continuation which is difficult to obtain at times for multi-variable hypergeometric functions.
+Such a reduction of the result is helpful when the analytic continuation of the Eq.\eqref{npointgen1} is required.
+Such a result should also be viewed as a reduction formula for the Lauricella $F_{D}^{L}$, obtained using a physical problem \cite{Kniehl:2011ym} which can otherwise be hard to obtain.

 For a general one-loop $N-$ point function with non-zero external momenta, the general result can be written as a generalized Lauricella hypergeometric function with $\frac{(N-1)(N+2)}{2}$ variables \cite{davydychev1992general}.
-For the case of general vertex integral, this will result in a generalized Lauricella function with 5 variables \cite{davydychev1992general}.
+For the case of general vertex integral, the result is a generalized Lauricella function with 5 variables \cite{davydychev1992general}.
 On the other hand, using Eq.\eqref{vertexdecom} the result can be written in terms of a hypergeometric function of $3-$variables \cite{davydychev1992general}.
 Comparing Eq. \eqref{bub2f1} and \eqref{bubf4} we see that the evaluation of bubble integral has reduced from the evaluation of Appell $F_4$ which has two variables to that of hypergeometric $\,_2F_1$ with one variable.
 Such a result can be viewed as a general reduction formula without any explicit relation to the Feynman integrals it has been obtained from.
 Substituting $a=\frac{d}{2}, \frac{p^{2}}{m_{2}^{2}}=x$ and $\frac{m_{1}^{2}}{m_{2}^{2}}=y$, we get the following relation

 Here a can take any value except negative integers and positive integers greater than 2.

 We can further simplify the above relation by using the following relation of $F_{4}$ \cite{srivastava1985multiple}